cy-png/Groceries_shopping_behavior_project/README.md

 # Groceries_shopping_behavior_project

-• Use MySQL to extract information from a huge database of 50 million rows
+• Extracted information with MySQL from a huge database of 50 million rows

-• Conduct data analysis including household behavior analysis and groceries shopping analysis
+• Conducted data analysis including household behavior analysis and groceries shopping analysis

-• Visualize the information using Python Matplotlib
+• Visualized the information using Python Matplotlib